Decoding CMMC Compliance: Understanding Its Evolution & Required Security Levels

 How CMMC Works

-With the recent launching of CMMC 2.0, the cybersecurity levels were compressed down to three (from five from the 1.0 version).
+With the recent launching of CMMC 2.0, the cybersecurity levels were compressed down to three (from five in the 1.0 version).
 These required levels can be complied with through self-assessments or via a third-party assessment (or a government-led certification) every three years.
 Here is a closer look at what happens on each CMMC level:

 Level 1